edge-servers/immunity-docs/general/values.rst

 to be beneficial to the internet because it allows everyone to have a fair treatment (non discrimination) to their private communications.

-The very first public wifi networks that have been built with OpenWISP in Italy follow this principle very strictly: **no content filtering of any type is allowed on these network, no special privilege is given to any private network**.
+The very first public wifi networks that have been built with Immunity in Italy follow this principle very strictly: **no content filtering of any type is allowed on these network, no special privilege is given to any private network**.